Cults in our midst

 To develop the understanding further, sort the answers into five groups instead of two, and you will most likely be rewarded with a more nuanced picture - and hence better understanding of what might be at work against your deep happiness-and-great-freedom, Self-actualisation and happiness hand in hand.

 Happiness wells up from deep within.
 If this spring gets stifled - by repressions, subservience and "guru clogging", unfairness - whatever - then things are not working all right.
-SRF-members and other sectarians - who have pledged devotion and loyalty to the SRF gurus no matter how mistaken they seem, have been heedless.
+SRF-members and other sectarians - who have pledged devotion and loyalty to the SRF gurus no matter how mistaken they might be or how badly they act, have been heedless, to say the least.